chutney-testing/chutney-testing.github.io-legacy/docs/getting_started/write.md

     }
 }
 ```
-In this example the "withData" will be useful to declare the template of the dataset (defined in the data class CustomerData) in your Kotlin code.
+In this example the "withData" will be useful to declare the template of the dataset (defined in the data class CustomerDataset ) in your Kotlin code.
 The "ContextPutAction" allow you to add your constants in the context of your scenario

 Now you can declare constants like this in the dataset panel of the IHM